gugl/gugl/README.md

 🌍 Open to remote work or on locatin in Vienna, Austria.

-👀 Building products with Elixir/Phoenix/LiveView, DDD and CQRS and Terraform
+👀 Building products with Elixir/Phoenix/LiveView, DDD, CQRS, and Terraform

 📫 How to reach me: gugl@guenterglueck.com